D.O.B. 12 Jul 1971

 After 22 years of trying, Rod Lawler won a professional tournament for the first time at UKPTC3 in 2012.
-He beat the likes of Stuart Bingham and Stephen Lee to reach the final in Gloucester then saw off Marco Fu 4-2 in the final in Gloucester.
+He beat the likes of Stuart Bingham and Stephen Lee to reach the final in Gloucester then saw off Marco Fu 4-2 in the final to take the trophy.

 Lawler dropped off the main tour at the end of the 2011/12 season, but bounced straight back by coming through Q School in May 2012.
 He kept his long stint on the tour going by beating Joe Delaney 4-0 in the last round of the third and final event.

 "If I had dropped off the tour I would have had to get a real job!
 Even now I will have to look for part time work.
 I'm under no illusions about my place in the game as it is much tougher than it has ever been before.
 But I still really enjoy the competitive side of it which is why I want to keep playing."

 Lawler reached the final of the International Open in 1996, beating Stephen Hendry 5-2 in the second round and winning six matches in all before John Higgins ended his title dream with a 9-3 victory.